Explore the Mythic Coast on Cleveleys Seafront, with the artwork trail that follows the story of the Sea Swallow.

 In Cleveleys, the funding allowed the creation of a legacy to follow the sea defence works, and a story which is Cleveleys very own for the future.

 The Sea Swallow is written by Gareth Thompson and illustrated by Hannah McGee.
 In 2011, each primary school child in Wyre was given a copy of the book.
+You might still be able to get a copy of it from the tourist information centre at Marine Hall.

 Artwork Trail: Mythic Coast on Cleveleys Seafront